How Do You Solve A Problem Like Alexa?

 Alexa and her Google and Apple counterparts have undoubtedly made certain tasks a little easier and helped create a more efficient and hands-free home.
-Turning lights on and off, controlling appliances, setting timers, listening to your favourite music and even exercising are just some of the many skills smart speaker users have embraced, but voice shopping has lagged behind.
+Turning lights on and off, controlling appliances, setting timers, following recipes, listening to your favourite music and even exercising are just some of the many skills smart speaker users have embraced, but voice shopping has lagged behind.

 That's not to say it's not possible.
 Voice assistants are more than capable of learning customer preferences, making the voice shopping process as easy as rattling off a list of products from the comfort of your own home.
 This is not an overnight process, however.
 In order to learn consumer preferences, voice assistants require data.
 If the voice shopping process is not intuitive, and consumers don't use it, the required data to make it more intuitive will be absent and the cycle continues.

 The main issue is most likely that it's early days for voice shopping.
 Many consumers are still at the discovery stage, and voice is not yet intuitive.
 The question is, does it really matter?
 I'd argue that the real function of voice technology for retailers and brands is not necessarily to enable purchases but to improve brand awareness.
 Creating experiences, educating consumers and providing valuable content that truly works as voice-only - these are the strategies retailers and brands should be embracing in order to connect and build relationships with consumers in their own homes.